kris2475/Low-Power-Sensor-Architecture-and-ML-Synthesis-for-Real-Time-Materials-State-Evolution./README.md

 - Allow **sensor warm-up** (~30 minutes for BME680 and MOX sensors).
 - Keep the **chamber sealed** to concentrate VOCs and ammonia emissions.
 - Calibrate baseline readings in clean air before experiments.
 - For ML models, **collect sufficient labeled data** across all curing stages for accurate classification.
+- Ensure **ambient temperature logging** during all burn-in, baseline, and cure phases.

 ---